Get a free, no obligation personal loan quote with rates as low as 9.99%

 A registered pension plan (RPP) is an employer-sponsored savings plan registered with the Canada Revenue Agency (CRA).
 You and your employer contribute pre-tax income to the plan until you retire.

 Contributions and investment earnings are tax-exempt until you withdraw your funds.
-Like an RRSP, Contributions are also tax deductible.
+Like an RRSP, Contributions are also tax deductible

 Types Of Registered Pension Plans (RPP)

 There are two main types of RPPs, a defined contribution plan and a defined benefits plan.
+While defined benefits are mainly available in the public sector, defined contributions are mainly available in the private sector.

 Defined Contribution